sdarlington/sdarlington.github.io/content/posts/2007-02-03-my-life-as-a-wedding-photographer.md

 The other thing I learned is how long it takes to edit the pictures afterwards.
 I took over a hundred pictures for each event so getting down to the good few images is pretty time consuming.
 For the second wedding I also had to spend a lot of time in Photoshop playing with the RAW decoder, adjusting the levels and removing red-eye.

 In the end I would have to say that it was a good experience.
 In both cases I was able to give a great, unique [gift](http://www.zx81.org.uk/photography/photo-book-group-test-part-1.html "Photo book") and had fun doing it.
+[^1]: For the second I missed the bride signing the register.
+[^2]: My mum hates having her picture taken and made efforts to appear in as few photographs from my wedding as possible!
+[^3]: A lot of my wedding pictures have a homeless man and a litter bin as a backdrop.